Sam Childers: In popular culture

 In 2011, Relativity Media released a biopic about Childers entitled Machine Gun Preacher, which was based on Childers' book Another Man's War.
 The film was written by Jason Keller and directed by Marc Forster.
 The cast featured Gerard Butler in the title role, Michelle Monaghan as Childers' wife Lynn, and Michael Shannon as his best friend Donnie.

 In 2014, a documentary with the same title was produced by Angels of East Africa, and filmed/edited by Australians Kevin Evans and Zac Simpson.
 It was released globally by Heritage Films in Australia and in North America by Vision Films (US).

 Childers did a speaking tour of UK churches, organisations, businesses, rehab centers, and prisons in 2018.
 He was interviewed on video in Tamworth, UK.

 Criticisms

 Childers has faced criticism over his actions and representation of himself.
 Foreign Policy cast doubt on Childers' stories of rescue, stating that "[i]t would take a miracle for all of Childers’s claims to be completely true."
 It also asserted that the operations of other aid workers are imperiled by Childers' actions.
 Additionally, the SPLA distanced itself from Childers, stating via a spokesman that "The SPLA does not know Sam Childers."

 In 2014, Childers' home and ministry properties were the subjects of a raid by the FBI and the IRS.
-In 2019, Childers was cleared of all charges by the FBI and the IRS.

 Other criticism includes allegations that orphanages started by Childers have been poorly run, and that Childers has not made a visit in years.
 A Vanity Fair profile compared Childers' demeanor toward some villagers as "bullying."